Exifers/emmanuel.meric-de-bellefon-EPITA-MTI-JS-TP4/README.md

 - after 5 killed targets, two are spawned every second
 - after 15 killed targets, three are spawned

+each time a target is spawned, its coordinates are randomly chosen (but bound to the size of the game layout)

 5. Make this game fun.
    (all bonii must be listed when you deliver your game to your bored teacher)